Hostile Takeover

 Doll’s eye twitched — and not to be replaced by the spooky magic symbol, this time.
 Just… an expression.
 This drone didn’t seem to have many of them.
 Not even the fear he’d seen so often.

-N really should just run the hunting routines and kill this drone, but he thought about V. If anything, that was more reason to end this quickly.
+N really should just execute hunting routines and kill this drone, but he thought about V. If anything, that was more reason to end this quickly.
 But he still hesitated.

 “Can we talk?”
 N asked.
 “There aren’t many worker drones I’ve been able to have a conversation with.”